Drift estimation for rough processes under small noise asymptotic : QMLE approach

-\end{theorem} \begin{remark} The rate of estimation is $\ve$, which is the rate classically obtained in the situation of drift estimation for semi-martingale under small noise asymptotic \cite{kutoyantsIdentificationDynamicalSystems1994}.
-Some condition is required on the sampling step $h$, which is in line with earlier literature in the case of diffusion processes \cite{sorensenSmalldiffusionAsymptoticsDiscretely2003b}.
-Our condition means that the sampling step $h$ must be small with respect to the $\ve$ which gives the rate of the estimator.
-Our condition is more restrictive when $\alpha$ is small and reads {$h=o(\ve^4)$} for $\alpha \simeq 1/2$ and {$h=o(\ve)$} for $\alpha \simeq 1$.
-The condition on $h$ arises due to the error in the reconstruction of the semi-martingale $Z^\ve$ from the observed sampling of $X^\ve$.
-Let us stress that in Remark \ref{rem : certainly rate optimal}, we conjecture that our upper bound on the reconstruction error is optimal. \end{remark}
+\end{theorem} \begin{remark} {\revarn The asymptotic behavior of the estimator is the same as if the semimartingale $Z^{\ve}$ were exactly observed.} The rate of estimation is {\revarn $\ve$, independently of $\alpha$,} which is the rate classically obtained in the situation of drift estimation for semimartingale under small noise asymptotic {\revarn (see \cite{kutoyantsIdentificationDynamicalSystems1994})}.
+Some {\revarn conditions are} required on the sampling step $h$, which is {\revarn consistent with earlier results for} diffusion processes {\revarn (see \cite{sorensenSmalldiffusionAsymptoticsDiscretely2003b})}.
+Our condition means that the sampling step $h$ must be small {\revarn relative} to the $\ve$ which {\revarn determines} the rate of the estimator.
+Our condition is more restrictive when $\alpha$ is small and reads {\modar $h=o(\ve^4)$} for $\alpha \simeq 1/2$ and {\modar $h=o(\ve)$} for $\alpha \simeq 1$.
+The condition on $h$ arises, due to the error in the reconstruction of the semimartingale $Z^\ve$ from the observed sampling of $X^\ve$, {\revarn as well as from discretization error of the trajectory $X^\ve$}.
+Let us stress that in Remark \ref{rem : certainly rate optimal}, we conjecture that our upper bound on the reconstruction error of {\revarn $Z^\ve$} is {\revarn sharp.} \end{remark}